Exploring faint white dwarfs and the luminosity function with Subaru HSC and SDSS in Stripe 82: Measurements

 We use the method in \citetalias{2021MNRAS.501.5149Q} to measure proper motions for the matched stars from the angular offsets over the time baseline.
 Compared to \citetalias{2021MNRAS.501.5149Q}, we increased the matching radius to $2^{\prime\prime}$ from $1^{\prime\prime}$ and therefore can include stars that have larger proper motions.
 Although we use matched galaxies in the HSC and S82 catalogues to define the reference frame for our proper motion measurements, residual systematic errors in the measurements do not relatively affect our main results from large proper-motion stars.

-Besides, the {\it Gaia} stars are used for the correction of differential chromatic refraction (DCR), which is an optical effect that causes the light of different colours (or wavelengths) to be refracted by different amounts as it passes through the atmosphere \citep{1982PASP...94..715F}.
+Besides, the {\it Gaia} stars are used for the correction of DCR as we mentioned in Section~\ref{ssec:otherdata}.
 It can cause the apparent position offset of an astronomical object to shift depending on its colour and its altitude above the horizon.
 Since the WDs cover a wider range of colours, we vary the colour $g-i$ from $-1$ to 4 to include bluer objects in addition to the correction.

-It should be noted that we have not accounted for the subtraction of solar rotation motion in the analysis, because we focus on the motion of WDs relative to our local rest frame, rather than the Galactic centre, to identify WD candidates in the reduced proper motion diagram (see below).
+It should be noted that we have not accounted for the subtraction of solar rotation motion in the analysis, because we focus on the motion of WDs relative to our local rest frame, rather than the Galactic centre, to identify WD candidates in the reduced proper motion diagram (see in Section~\ref{ssec:RPM}).